Nanoscale Polar Landscapes in Quantum Paraelectric SrTiO3: Materials

-Cryogenic STEM experiments were performed using an h-Bar Instruments ULT holder insert which uses liquid helium flow for cooling \cite{rennich2024ultra}.
-The holder insert uses a continuous flow cryostat that is mechanically decoupled from the sample to reduce vibrations using flexible bellows.
-Base temperature is measured to be 21 K. Variable temperature is enabled by an integrated heater and PID control.
+} Cryogenic STEM experiments were performed using an h-Bar Instruments ULT holder which uses continuous flow through a heat exchanger that is mechanically decoupled from the sample to reduce vibrations \cite{rennich2025ultra, sung2025liquid}.
+Variable temperatures are enabled by an integrated heater and PID control.
+The sample drift rate at low temperature is measured as 0.37 \AA/s at base temperature through image tracking, lower than the range (0.6 -1.0 \AA/s) for collecting high-resolution image in conventional side-entry liquid nitrogen cryogenic holders \cite{el2018nature, goodge2020atomic}.
 For each temperature step during heating, we realign the sample location to the same region after waiting for temperature to stabilize and sample drift to become negligible.
-The temperature at the sample tip is measured using a silicon diode sensor, calibrated externally in a Quantum Design PPMS in helium exchange gas.
+A complete 4D-STEM dataset is acquired in $\sim$ 2 mins, so drift during acquisition produces at most $\sim$ 4 $nm$, far smaller than the observed domain size scale.